-Nonqualified Deferred Compensation Activity 2021
+Nonqualified Deferred Compensation Activity 2023

+Executive Contributions Company Contribution Aggregate Earnings (Loss) Aggregate Aggregate Balance in Last in Last in Last Withdrawal/ at Last Fiscal Year Fiscal Year Fiscal Year Distributions Fiscal Year End Name (\$) (\$) (\$) (1) (\$) (2) (\$) (3) C. Taylor Pickett 2,150,000 (4 L) 4,141,213 (1,542,445) 28,679,602 Daniel J. Booth Robert O. Stephenson 166,500 (5 93,357 913,379 Gail D. Makode

-(1) For the Deferred Stock Plan, reflects the change in value of deferred stock units, plus dividend equivalents, during the last fiscal year.
+- (1) For the Deferred Stock Plan, reflects the change in value of deferred stock units, plus dividend equivalents, during the last fiscal year.
 For the Deferred Cash Plan, reflects change in notional value of the participant-selected investments.
-Aggregate earnings (loss) on deferred compensation are not included in the Summary Compensation Table.

-(2) For the Deferred Stock Plan, represents dividend equivalents distributed during the last fiscal year.

-(3) The Deferred Stock Plan balance is vested and is based on the closing price of Omega common stock as of December 31, 2021.
+Aggregate earnings (loss) on deferred compensation are not included in the Summary Compensation Table. - (2) For the Deferred Stock Plan, represents dividend equivalents distributed during the last fiscal year. - (3) The Deferred Stock Plan balance is vested and is based on the closing price of Omega common stock as of December 31, 2023.
 The Deferred Cash Plan balance represents the vested balance of the officer's participant account.
-Mr. Pickett has deferred an aggregate of 575,539 shares under the Deferred Stock Plan.

-- (4) Reflects deferred cash compensation of \$1,990,000 and deferred stock awards valued at \$3,421,405 in respect of vested Performance-based Awards that vested in 2021, based on the closing price of Omega common stock as of the applicable vesting date.
-The deferred cash compensation is included in the 2021 compensation reported in the Summary Compensation Table above.
-The grant date fair value of the deferred stock awards was reported in the Summary Compensation Table as compensation in the year the award was granted. - (5) Mr. Insoft's employment terminated effective January 1, 2022. - (6) Reflects deferred cash compensation included in the 2021 compensation reported in the Summary Compensation Table above.
+Mr. Pickett has deferred an aggregate of 575,539 shares under the Deferred Stock Plan. - (4) Reflects deferred cash compensation.
+The deferred cash compensation is included in the 2023 compensation reported in the Summary Compensation Table above. - (5) Reflects deferred cash compensation included in the 2023 compensation reported in the Summary Compensation Table above.